-You can add as many Edelweiss users to your organization as you like.
-In fact, many publishers have found a lot of benefits in having their staff on Edelweiss, connecting with buyers, collection development librarians, and other book professionals.
+You can add as many Edelweiss users to your organization as you’d like.
+In fact, many publishers have found a lot of benefits in having their staff on Edelweiss, allowing them to connect with buyers, collection development librarians, and other book professionals.

-You’ll see a screen that shows your personal profile, among other things, including a link to your Account Users.
+The resulting screen will show your personal profile, among other things, including a link to your Account Users.

-Click that yellow number to see a list of users.
+Click the tab to open a list of your account’s users.
 You can click on a user to see details about their privileges (if you have User Administration rights!):

 And edit a user’s privileges here:

 You can add a user by…you guessed it!
 Clicking on Add User.

 You’ll be asked to enter an email address for the new user.
 (Edelweiss will check to make sure that the user doesn’t already have an account.)